 Died: 1941, New York City, USA

 Emanuel Lasker entered the 1896–1897 World Championship as an assertive and intellectual champion.
-Only 28, he had already dethroned Steinitz in 1894 and outperformed the world’s elite at St. Petersburg 1895–96, finishing ahead of Steinitz, Pillsbury, and Chigorin.
+At just 28, he had already dethroned Steinitz in 1894 and dominated the elite field at St. Petersburg 1895–96, finishing ahead of Steinitz, Pillsbury, and Chigorin.
 With a doctorate in mathematics and a deep interest in philosophy, Lasker brought a pragmatic, psychological approach to chess that stood in contrast to his predecessor’s rigid positional theories.
 His play was dynamic, steering opponents into unfamiliar and uncomfortable situations.
 Despite his superiority, Lasker displayed notable sportsmanship in Game 6, declining to claim a win when Steinitz overstepped the time limit.
-This title defense firmly established Lasker’s reign, which would become the longest in history at 27 years.
+This title defense firmly established Lasker’s reign, which would last until 1921 — the longest in chess history.

 “I keep on fighting as long as my opponent can make a mistake.” — Emanuel Lasker